charles-bernard/mage/vignettes/mage-overview.md

 ![](mage-overview_files/figure-html/three_scatterplots-1.png)![](mage-overview_files/figure-html/three_scatterplots-2.png)![](mage-overview_files/figure-html/three_scatterplots-3.png)

 Intuitevely, we can quickly see that the two first scatterplots result from a meaningful relationship between 2 genes while the third one depict a weaker association.
+With this respect, the two first gene pairs must be considered as "significantly associated".

-By "significantly associated", we therefore mean that 2 genes exhibit a relationship which is "remarkable" and clearly distinguishable from noise.
+When 2 genes are said to be "significantly associated", this somehow means that their relationship is "remarkable" and clearly distinguishable from noise.

+The MINE statistics have been developped first, to estimate the strength of an association between 2 variables no matter what type of relationship may link them together and second, to characterize any given association by testing some propreties of the shape of the relationship *(non-linearity, complexity, non-monotonicity ...)*.

+The `mage` package rely on these statistics to cluster the associations by type of relationships.

 ## What is the output of mage?